 We have a consistent layout throughout so that you can reliably predict where things will be.

-Navigating without a mouse
+Navigating with a keyboard

-You can navigate the our website using the tab key on your keyboard.
+You can navigate our website using the tab key on your keyboard.
 When you want to select a link, use the enter key.

 Viewing the site

 Options for different browsers